-No stay in Byron Bay is complete without venturing west into the hills.
+No stay in Byron Bay is complete without venturing west into the hills of the Byron Bay hinterland.
 You can easily spend a day just weaving through the villages, or plan ahead to do some of the bushwalks to natural features such as Minyon Falls and Protestor Falls.

 If you’re driving, be aware of that heavy rainfall can result in creeks and streams quickly swelling and cutting off access.
 Maps of the region are recommended and are available from car rental offices, local tourist information offices, petrol stations, and some hotels and backpackers’.